 - Thesis and Dissertation Instructions

 Questions?
-Contact Azlin Mustapha, Director of Graduate Studies.
+Contact Azlin Mustapha, Director of Graduate and Certificate Studies.

 A Graduate Certificate in Food Safety and Defense is also offered.
 This certificate is a multi-institution online program designed to serve the needs of industry and agencies who must protect the human food supply from accidental or deliberate contamination.